UBC-CVLab/mocap-dense-trajectories/README.md

 To generate trajectories from a sample file, run `demo_trajectory_generation`.
 To see nice visualizations of the process and some of the nuts and bolts of how this is done, run `demo_trajectory_generation_2`.

 The main function that you want to call is `imocap2trajectories`.
-The output is an n-by-(7 + trajectory_length*2) where each row has the following entries:
+The output is an n-by-(7 + trajectory_length*2) matrix where each row has the following entries:

 ```
-frameNum:     The trajectory ends on which frame
+frameNum:     The trajectory ends on this frame
 mean_x:       The mean value of the x coordinates of the trajectory
 mean_y:       The mean value of the y coordinates of the trajectory
 var_x:        The variance of the x coordinates of the trajectory